onap/integration/docs/integration-tests.rst

 - most of the tests are abandoned and not maintained when hosted in a third party repository leading to CI/CD resource waste and misleading test reporting

-In Guilin a PoC to help the project to re-insource their functional tests have been initiated.
-See `CSIT wiki page <https://wiki.onap.org/display/DW/Maximizing+Benefits+of+CSIT+in+ONAP+Development>`_ for details.

-Automatic Tests
+Automated Tests
 ---------------

-These tests are run daily/weekly on each new gate (new patchset in OOM, clamp or SO).
+These tests are run daily/weekly on each new gate (new patchset in OOM, CLAMP or SO).
 They can be in any language (bash, go, python,...), leveraging any test framework (robotframework, MTS, python-onapsdk).
 They are all embedded in `xtesting <https://pypi.org/project/xtesting/>`_ dockers.